 Specific considerations for surgical patients.

-What are reasonably forseeable risks of the surgical procedure?
+- What are reasonably foreseeable risks of the surgical procedure?

 - What are the realistic goals of the procedure (relief of pain, functional improvement, etc)?